 - The character count of the abstract does not exceed 2000 characters including spaces (approximately 500 words).
 The character count does NOT include author information, title, footer, keywords or financial support.

 - You may submit one chart or table.
-Charts or tables should be inserted in the body of the word document as a text file and NOT as an image.
+Charts or tables should be inserted in the body of the word document as text and NOT as an image.
 They should be called out next to the relevant text in the abstract.